frankhlchi/graph-data-valuation/README.md

 # Graph Data Valuation with PC-Winter Value

-![Graph Data Valuation Framework](https://github.com/frankhlchi/graph-data-valuation/blob/main/framework.png)

-**The image above illustrates our PC-Winter value estimation framework for graph data valuation.**

 This repository contains code for performing data valuation on graph-structured data using the Precedence-Constrained Winter (PC-Winter) value method.
 The PC-Winter algorithm is designed to identify influential graph elements in graph datasets by considering the hierarchical structure of node contributions.

+**The image below illustrates our PC-Winter value estimation for graph data valuation.**

+![Graph Data Valuation Framework](https://github.com/frankhlchi/graph-data-valuation/blob/main/framework.png)

 ## Key Files